IBM/containerization-for-sap-s4hana/README.md

   | `paramiko` | Python 3 SSH client (available via [EPEL](https://www.redhat.com/en/blog/whats-epel-and-how-do-i-use-it) on RHEL 8) |

 - You need a clone of this repository on your build machine.
-Create the clone by logging into your build machine and running the command
+Create the clone by logging into the build machine and running the command

   ```shell
   $ git clone https://github.com/IBM/containerization-for-sap-s4hana.git
   ```

-- During image build files are copied from the host on which your reference SAP system and database are installed to the build system.
+- During image build files are copied from the host of your reference SAP system to the build system.
 To store this data and the generated images you need a file system with at least 500 GB capacity.
-We assume in the following that this file system is mounted at directory `/data` on your build machine.
+We assume in the following that this file system is mounted at directory `/data` on the build machine.

   The two subtrees `/var/lib/containers` and `/var/tmp` should be moved from the root `/` file system to the `/data` file system since